Ankeny High School: History

 AHS opened in 1913 and graduated six seniors in the spring of 1914.

 In August 2011, the school moved to a new location, which was built at a construction cost of about $54 million.
 Construction began on the new location in 2008 after planning concluded.
 Ankeny Centennial High School opened in 2013, drawing students from what was the northern portion of AHS' attendance zone.
 A new $25 million addition was announced in 2020.

 Athletics

 AHS athletic teams are classified as 4A by the Iowa High School Athletic Association and compete in the Central Iowa Metro League.

 In 2005, the girls' basketball team rose as high as No. 2 in USA Today's Super 25 national rankings.

 Fine arts

-Ankeny has three competitive show choirs, the mixed-gender "Visual Adrenaline" and "Perpetual Motion" as well as the all-female "Intensity".
+Ankeny has three competitive show choirs, "Visual Adrenaline" and "Perpetual Motion" as well as the all-treble clef "Intensity".
 With the opening of Ankeny Centennial in 2013, some inside the show choir program wanted to end the history of the three groups and start fresh with new directors and new names.
 The Ankeny Community School District cited a 2009 precedent in a 2011 move to disallow any potential attempted name changes.
 Visual Adrenaline has won national-level competitions before.